canonical/k8s-snap/docs/src/tutorial/add-remove-nodes.md

 ### 4. Delete the VMs (Optional)

-Two commands are needed to delete the expert-elf VM from your system:
+To delete the VMs from your system, two commands are needed:

 ```sh
 multipass remove control-plane